Manthra (Zoroastrianism): Usage

-The Avesta connects mantras with a wide range of positive qualities.
+The Avesta connects manthras with a wide range of positive qualities.
 For instance, in the Warharan Yasht, they are praised as "awful and powerful, awful and assembly-ruling, awful and victorious, awful and healing" (Yt.
 14. 46).
-Yet the most praise is reserved for the Ahuna Vairya, the Ashem Vohu, the Yenghe hatam, and the Airyaman ishya, which are considered the most important mantras in Zoroastrianism.
-Zoroastrian tradition considers the potency of a mantra to be dependent on their correct recitation.
+The most praise is reserved for the Ahuna Vairya, the Ashem Vohu, the Yenghe hatam, and the Airyaman ishya, which are considered the most important manthras in Zoroastrianism.
+Zoroastrian tradition considers the potency of a manthra to be dependent on their correct recitation.
 As a result, they have survived largely intact to this day, although for a long time their transmission was exclusively oral.

-In the later Avestan texts, mantras sometimes became personified through the Zoroastrian divinity of Mantra Spenta (𐬨𐬄𐬚𐬭𐬀 𐬯𐬞𐬆𐬧𐬙𐬀, mąθra spəṇta), the mantra (which is) holy/bounteous/furthering.
-The Avesta describes Mantra Spenta as emanating directly from Ahura Mazda and returning to him through the mantras spoken by priests and poets.
+In the later Avestan texts, manthras sometimes became personified through the Zoroastrian divinity of Manthra Spenta (𐬨𐬄𐬚𐬭𐬀 𐬯𐬞𐬆𐬧𐬙𐬀, mąθra spəṇta), the manthra (which is) holy/bounteous/furthering.
+The Avesta describes Manthra Spenta as emanating directly from Ahura Mazda and returning to him through the manthras spoken by priests and poets.
 In the Zoroastrian calendar, the 29th day of the month is dedicated to this divinity.

 Comparison to Vedic Mantras

-The use of mantras in Zoroastrianism represents a parallel development to the Vedic tradition and must, therefore, go back to the common Indo-Iranian period when the people of the Avesta and the people of the Vedas formed a single people.
+The use of manthras in Zoroastrianism represents a parallel development to the Vedic mantra tradition and must, therefore, go back to the common Indo-Iranian period when the people of the Avesta and the people of the Vedas formed a single people.
 Investigating their commonalities is therefore important to understand the poetic and religious traditions of the early Indo-Iranians.
 These similarities are found in the social, economic and religious sphere of the Avestan and Vedic people.